The Oracle of Operations SM

-Following those successes, in 1990 Becky founded her manufacturing operations consulting business.
+Following those successes, in 1990 Becky founded her manufacturing operations strategy consulting business.
 She has delivered targeted outcomes, and then some, with both privately-held firms and public corporations.
-Her clients include recognizable names like Avery-Dennison, VitaMix and Moen, in addition to numerous lesser-known companies like HDT, Zircoa, and Kinetico.
-Morgan has delivered over $500MM to the bottom line of manufacturers during her career.
+Her clients include recognizable names in addition to numerous lesser-known companies.
+Morgan has delivered over $250MM to the bottom line of manufacturers during her career.

 She has credentials.

 Ms. Morgan has BA and MS degrees in Economics and completed post-graduate work in Business Administration.
-She is Board Approved in Operations Management by the Society for Advancement of Consulting, is certified as a Fellow by The Association for Operations Management (APICS) and was awarded Lifetime member status of the Association of Manufacturing Excellence (AME).
+She is Board Approved in Operations Management by the Society for Advancement of Consulting, is certified as a Fellow by The Association for Supply Chain Management (ASCM/formerly APICS) and was awarded Lifetime member status of the Association of Manufacturing Excellence (AME).
 In addition, she was inducted into the Million Dollar Consultant® Hall of Fame in 2017, one of 75 consultants in the world to be so honored.

 She actively contributes to the body of knowledge.